seangilleran/py_enigma_operator/README.md

-# py_enigma_operator
+# Enigma Operator

-Wrapper for py-enigma with encode/decode helpers &amp; key sheet creation.
+Wrapper for py-enigma encode/decode.
+Also provides tools for creating key sheets and code books.
+For more info and for documentation, see py-enigma, here: https://bitbucket.org/bgneal/enigma/